ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

 Direct assembly is an option too for some *very* heavy kernels.
 The FFmpeg video encoding library does this, but it's only really something to keep for the hottest of hot code.
 You can often get a 20% speedup with handwritten SIMD assembly instead of using intrinsics, as you can directly control the registers and timing of instructions.
 This is the most advanced option, and generally never used in game dev due to the maintenance burden and how hard it is to actually beat the compiler.
 We have a hierarchy here from hardest but fastest, to simplest but slowest: Assembly -> Intrinsics -> SIMD Libraries -> ISPC -> enabling vectors in the compiler
-This article will focus on SIMD intrinsics, as its a great way to learn what these operations are doing without the abstraction of the libraries.
+This article will focus on SIMD intrinsics, as it's a great way to learn what these operations are doing without the abstraction of the libraries.

 # Hello SIMD
 So what's the simplest thing to use SIMD for?
 Every tutorial always starts with the same thing, adding 2 arrays of numbers together, or multiplying them together, so let's just do that.